uio-library/bibrex/README.md

 5. Make sure `app/storage` is writable by the www user.
 6. `npm install` to fetch NodeJS dependencies.

+PHP settings: You might want to increase `upload_max_filesize` to `10M` or to taste to allow users to upload larger images.
+Bibrex will make thumbnails for you, so larger files pose no problem really.

 ### Development

 #### Running a development server